juliapapp24/speech-to-text-audit-microsoft/README.md

 - After finishing Unit 3, you should be all set to continue to the next step, which is installing dependencies.
 If you run into any troubles, just continue onto unit 4 and follow links wherever needed.

 ## Dependencies [DO THIS BEFORE RUNNING ANY CODE]
-o be able to run the algorithm you will need to install serval dependencies and set up a virtual environent.
+To be able to run the algorithm you will need to install serval dependencies and set up a virtual environent.
 Follow these steps to ensure smooth running of the algorithm:

 Open your terminal in VS code by going to Terminal >> New Terminal and type dotnet add package Microsoft.CognitiveServices.Speech